MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-maintain-affinity-between-a-group-of-subscriptions-and-the-mailbox-server.md

 ## Example: Maintaining affinity between a group of subscriptions and the Mailbox server
 <a name="bk_ce"> </a>

 Okay, let's see it in action.
 The following code example shows you how to group users and use the X-AnchorMailbox and X-PreferServerAffinity headers and the X-BackendOverrideCookie cookie to maintain affinity with the Mailbox server.
 Because the headers and the cookie are of primary importance in the affinity story, this example focuses on the EWS XML requests and responses.
-To use the EWS Managed API to create the body of the subscription requests and responses, see [How to: Stream notifications about mailbox events by using EWS in Exchange](how-to-stream-notifications-about-mailbox-events-by-using-ews-in-exchange.md) and [How to: Pull notifications about mailbox events by using EWS in Exchange](how-to-pull-notifications-about-mailbox-events-by-using-ews-in-exchange.md).
+To use the EWS Managed API to create the body of the subscription requests and responses, see [Stream notifications about mailbox events by using EWS in Exchange](how-to-stream-notifications-about-mailbox-events-by-using-ews-in-exchange.md) and [Pull notifications about mailbox events by using EWS in Exchange](how-to-pull-notifications-about-mailbox-events-by-using-ews-in-exchange.md).
 This section includes additional steps particular to maintaining affinity and adding the headers to your requests.

 This example has four users: alfred@contoso.com, alisa@contoso.com, ronnie@contoso.com, and sadie@contoso.com.
 The following figure shows the GroupingInformation and ExternalEwsUrl [Autodiscover settings](how-to-get-user-settings-from-exchange-by-using-autodiscover.md) for the users.